 What is Simplified Issue Whole Life Insurance?

 One type of permanent insurance that we will discuss is simplified issue whole life insurance.
 Simplified issue whole life insurance is best described as a whole life insurance policy that doesn’t require a medical exam.
 Once again, simplified issue plans only require health questions on life insurance applications and don’t require a medical exam.
-Simplified issue whole life insurance plans are also referred to as burial insurance, funeral insurance, and final expense insurance.
+Simplified issue whole life insurance plans are also referred to as final expense insurance, funeral insurance, and burial insurance.
 Simplified issue whole life insurance is a great option for those needing life insurance protection for a lifetime.
 You can even buy this type of policy in your 80’s.

 Most simplified issue whole life insurance policies have lower face amounts ranging from $5,000 to $50,000.
 These policies are perfect for those seniors who are ONLY wanting a life insurance policy to cover their final expenses at the time of their passing.
 These final expenses often include funeral expenses, medical bills, credit card bills and any other remaining expenses you may have.
 The application process on simplified issue whole life insurance policies is super easy and often most seniors are approved instantly or within 24 hours.